 Before we had to leave for TCV, Ali, Alex, Sophie and I went back to the Chompa place to get our Tibetan dresses.
 On our way something really exciting happened: We saw an elephant!!!!!
 He had is trunk painted, and he was huge.
 Our dream to see an elephant in India became true.

 Our last afternoon at TCV was overwhelming.
-When Sarah and I went to our house, the kids were really excited to see us.
-We started the lesson with little drama plays which they really loved.
-Everyone was involved and they had a lot of fun performing it to Wen, Jampa and Dan.
+When Sarah and I went to our house, the kids were excited to see us.
+We started the lesson with little drama plays which they loved.
+Everyone was involved, and they had a lot of fun performing it to Wen, Jampa, and Dan.
 Later the kids wanted to start a talent show.
 They all danced and sang for us!
 It was amazing to see how much their self-confidence grew in the past two weeks.

 Sarah and I finished the lesson by letting them draw pictures.
-In the end we had about 8 different letters saying how much they’ll miss us….
-TCV we will miss you too!
+In the end, we had about eight different letters saying how much they’ll miss us, TCV.
+We will miss you too!